|Home||The Cloud Atlas||Readers' Resources||Purchase|

 Though her popular, occasionally irreverent church history course is rich with stories of long-dead saints, Emily uneasily discovers that its her own tumultuous life that fascinates certain students most.
 She, in turn, finds herself drawn into their world, their secrets, and the fateful choices they make.

-A novel of mystery and illumination, calling and choice, All Saints explores lives lived in a fragile sanctuaryfrom Emily and her many saints, to a priest facing his own mortality and a teenager tormented by desire.
-Told with grace and compassion, this is a spellbinding novel of provocative storytelling.
+A novel of mystery and illumination, calling and choice, All Saints explores lives lived in a fragile sanctuary--from Emily and her many saints, to a priest facing his own mortality and a teenager tormented by desire.
+Critics agree: told with grace and compassion, this is a spellbinding novel of provocative storytelling.